-For Registry pre-screening, please provide a summary of your project information, as requested below.
+For Reserve pre-screening, please provide a summary of your project information, as requested below.
 More detailed information of the required criteria are provided in parts II and III of the Protocol.
-You may write directly on this form and submit the completed version to the Registry.
+You may write directly on this form and submit the completed version to the Reserve.
 Or, if you need additional space, you may transfer this outline to another document to draft your summary, so long as the same format is used and all of the criteria outlined below are addressed (unless they are listed as optional).
-Once the summary is complete, please submit the draft and any necessary attachments to the Registry for prescreening.
+Once the summary is complete, please submit the draft and any necessary attachments to the Reserve for prescreening.

-Forest entity i name ar nd conta act info rmati on: Please include phone n number, e-mail, and n nailing addr ess
+Forest entity name and contact information: Please include phone number, e-mail, and mailing address

-Project developer name and contact information (if different from the forest entity):

-Please include phone number, e-mail, and mailing address
+Project developer name and contact information (if different from the forest entity): Please include phone number, e-mail, and mailing address

 Project start date (month and year):

 Check the project type:

 (See Part II.
 A for additional information)

 Conservation-based forest management

 Reforestation

 Conservation

-Identify reporting entity and project develorelevant criteria, as identified in Part II.
-C: oper (if different from the entity) as well as other
+Identify reporting entity and project developer (if different from the entity) as well as other relevant criteria, as identified in Part II.
+C: